Fangtnw/IDC_gazebo_control/README.md

-# IDC RoBoCon 2023
+# Keyboard control node
-Script for controling the robotic arm in gazebo made for IDC2023 online competition
+Script for using velocity controller to control the robotic arm in gazebo made for IDC2023 online competition

 # Please clone this
 1. IDC Simulation